Speak to an expert

 Usually, no heavy machinery needs to be used for a heat pump installation other than, occasionally, a powered masonry drill to run the pipework into your home.
 The outdoor unit is usually installed within a day’s work, with the rest of the project taking place inside your home.

 However, there certainly are regulations for how loud a heat pump can be after it’s been installed.
-So every one of our installations has a detailed noise assessment carried out & certified with MCS.
+So every one of our installations has a detailed noise assessment carried out and certified with MCS.

 Our bespoke system report explains everything